What is demand avoidance?PDAadmin2020-07-12T11:15:56+01:00

 What is demand avoidance?

-‘Demand avoidance’ involves not being able to do certain things at certain times, either for yourself or others, and the use of techniques to avoid these things.
+‘Demand avoidance’ involves not being able to do certain things at certain times, either for yourself or others, and also refers to the things we do in order to avoid demands.

 It’s a natural human trait – avoiding demands is something we all do to different degrees and for different reasons.

 When demand avoidance is more significant there can be many possible reasons for this – it could be situational; relate to physical or mental health; or relate to a developmental or personality condition – so a PDA profile isn’t always the best explanation.

 This page explores autistic demand avoidance, PDA demand avoidance and the types of demand avoidance approaches seen in PDA.

 Autistic demand avoidance

 Autistic people may avoid demands or situations that trigger anxiety or sensory overload, disrupt routines, involve transitioning from one activity to another, and activities/events that they don’t see the point of or have any interest in.

 They may refuse, withdraw, ‘shutdown’ or escape in order to avoid these things.